Elbrys/FirstSdnApp/README.md

 # FirstSwitch.py Usage

 This must be run on a (virtual) machine running Mininet.
 Obtain a pre-configured virtual machine image by going to your SDN Developer Lab page (https://sdn-developer.elbrys.com) and scrolling to the 'Devices' table and click the 'Download Mininet VM'.
 Import that OVA file into your virtual machine manager.
 It will create a virtual switch with two hosts (endpoints).
-It will connect the switch to your running instance of ODL-S.
+It will connect the switch to your running instance of SDN Developer Lab.
 You can run FirstSwitch.py with -h flag to get its usage.

 ```bash